 Your cell phone may or may not work abroad.
 If it does, calls may be very expensive.
 Please contact your service provider for more information.
 If your phone is unlocked, you may buy a SIM card in Palestine.
 You may buy a phone card or SIM card from a phone store.

 It is rare to find internet cafes in the villages, but there will be internet access in the hotels in Jerusalem and in some homestays in Bethlehem.

 The post offices are generally open until 2:00.

 Essentials Packing List

 Pack light!
-You will regret heavy luggage after moving from place to place.
+You will regret heavy luggage when moving from place to place.
 Learn to live with less.
-Bring clothing that you can easily wash and wear repeatedly.
+Bring clothing that you can easily wash, layer, and wear repeatedly.
 You may also need room in your luggage to bring back gifts and souvenirs.